Hazard Mitigation picture and link to the Local Mitigation Strategy documentWhat is Mitigation?

 • Creating wildfire buffers around development in vulnerable areas

-The Joint Local Mitigation Strategy includes a multi-year Mitigation Action Plan and a mitigation project list, which are reviewed and maintained on a quarterly basis.
+The Joint Local Mitigation Strategy includes a multi-year Mitigation Action Plan and a list of mitigation projects, which are reviewed and updated quarterly.

 Where to Get More Information?

-The Department of Public Safety also produces additional documents on managing emergencies.
+The Department of Public Safety/Emergency Management also produces additional documents on managing emergencies.

 Search